learn-co-students/devise_lab-v-000/README.md

 If you visit your page and click "Sign in with Facebook," you should be able to go through a Facebook application authorization flow.

-You'll be greeted with an error: `The action 'facebook' could not be found for Devise::OmniauthCallbacksController`.
+When you return to your app, you'll be greeted with an error: `The action 'facebook' could not be found for Devise::OmniauthCallbacksController`.
 Okay, let's make one.

 Add this to `routes.rb` to tell create a route for Omniauth to send its authentication data to: